 Lake Tikitapu has simple bathymetry, catchment topology and hydrology, making it an excellent candidate for a one-dimensional (vertically resolved) model such as DYRESM.
-Hypsographic data (Figure 2) for Lake Tikitapu were obtained from the Lake Ecosystem Restoration New Zealand (LERNZ) website (www.LERNZ.co.nz) and originally supplied by Bay of Plenty Regional Council.
+Hypsographic data (Figure 2) for Lake Tikitapu were obtained from Bay of Plenty Regional Council.

-Figure 4: Depth contour map and depth vs volume for Lake Tikitapu.
+Figure 4: Plot of a) Depth contour map and b) depth vs volume for Lake Tikitapu.